About the Friends Staff

 Zac Miller, Lead Land Steward

-I grew up hiking Mt.
-Pisgah, and worked for Friends from 2012-2016.
-I have extensive experience in farming, machine operation, and hard work.
-I worked seasonally in 2015 and 2016 and attended OSU in Food Science and Technology, a degree that I finished in 2017.
-The last couple of years I have spent most of my time working my family farm, which is just across the Coast Fork from the South Bottomlands and building a cider company.
-I am now back and looking forward to working with everyone to make Buford Park a blend of native wilderness and a place for everyone to hike and enjoy.
+Zac grew up hiking Mt.
+Pisgah and started working for the Friends in 2012.
+From 2015-2016 he simultaneously attended OSU and obtained a degree in Food Science and Technology in 2017.
+He has extensive experience in farming, machine operation and hard work.
+From 2017-2020 he spent most of his time working his family farm (just across the Coast Fork from the South Bottomlands) and building a cider company.
+In 2020 he rejoined the Friends as Lead Land Steward, where he enjoys working with others to make Buford Park a blend of native wilderness and a place for everyone to hike and enjoy.

 Kurt Kamin, Land Steward